mrlynn/lightninghire-support/README.md

 ## Initial Content Setup

-1. Log in with an admin account from the main Lightning Hire application
+1. Log in with an admin account from the main LightningHire application
 2. Navigate to the admin dashboard at `/admin`
 3. Create categories and knowledge base articles